Marvel Cinematic Universe: Phase Three: Black Panther (2018)

 T'Challa returns home as sovereign of the nation of Wakanda only to find his dual role of king and protector challenged by a long-time adversary in a conflict that has global consequences.

 Documentary filmmaker Mark Bailey was hired to write a script for Black Panther in January 2011.
 In October 2014, the film was announced and Chadwick Boseman was revealed to be portraying T'Challa / Black Panther.
 In January 2016, Ryan Coogler was announced as director, and the following month, Joe Robert Cole was confirmed as the film's screenwriter.
 In April 2016, Feige confirmed that Coogler was a co-screenwriter.
-Filming began in January 2017 at EUE/Screen Gems Studios in Atlanta, and concluded in April 2017.
-Black Panther premiered in Los Angeles on January 29, 2018, and began its international release on February 13, 2018, and was released on February 16, 2018 in the United States.
-The film also had a "cross-nation release" in Africa, a first for a Disney film.
+Filming began in January 2017 at EUE/Screen Gems Studios in Atlanta, and concluded in April.
+Black Panther premiered in Los Angeles on January 29, 2018, and began its international release on February 13.
+It was released in the U.S. on February 16, and also had a "cross-nation release" in Africa, a first for a Disney film.

-The film is set one week after the events of Captain America: Civil War.
-Florence Kasumba, Andy Serkis, Martin Freeman, and John Kani reprise their roles as Ayo, Ulysses Klaue, Everett K. Ross and T'Chaka respectively from previous MCU films.
+Black Panther is set one week after the events of Civil War.
+Florence Kasumba, Andy Serkis, Martin Freeman, and John Kani reprise their respective roles as Ayo, Ulysses Klaue, Everett K. Ross, and T'Chaka from previous MCU films.
 The film's post-credits scene features a cameo appearance by Sebastian Stan, reprising his role as Bucky Barnes.